openUC2/UC2-GIT/TheBOX/SimpleBOX/BUILD_ME/Readme.md

 Note on the baseplates: As mentioned before, the MiniBOX was developed with the idea of injection molding produced cubes in mind.
 To perform the experiment conveniently with 3D printed baseplates, we suggest as optimal one Baseplate 4×4 and two Baseplates 4×1.

 ### <a href="#icon05" name="icon05"><img src="./IMAGES/D.png" height="40"></a> Inserts
+Note on the inserts: The STLs of the inserts here fit the 3D printed cubes.
+Once the injection molded cubes are somehow available, we'll update the inserts as well.

 Name of part - Link to STL file            |  Amount |  Comment :-------------------------:|:-------------------------:|:-------------------------: